Tiling Options

 Author: Geetesh Bajaj

-This page is a continuation of the tutorial where I showed you how you could add texture fills to shapes in PowerPoint 2007.
-And of course, you don't have to go back to that tutorial if you just want to know more about the tiling options available for filled shapes in PowerPoint 2007.
+This page is a continuation of the tutorial where we showed you how you could add texture fills to shapes in PowerPoint 2007 for Windows.
+And of course, you don't have to go back to that tutorial if you just want to know more about the Tiling Options available for filled shapes in PowerPoint 2007.

-Before you start, I am assuming you already have a shape filled with a texture.
+Before you start, we are assuming you already have a shape filled with a texture.
 Then right-click the shape, and choose the Format Picture option.
-This opens the Format Picture dialog box that you can see in Figure 1 -- if the Fill tab is not selected, do that now, and you'll see something similar to Figure 1.
+This opens the Format Picture dialog box that you can see in Figure 1.
+If the Fill tab is not selected, do that now, and you'll see something similar to Figure 1.

 Offset X and Offset Y offset the alignment of the filled in texture, as you can see within the sample squares in Figure 2.